Effects of Poor Sleep on Our Lives

 If your sleep is suboptimal this can result in difficulties with staying focused and paying attention for longer periods.

-Next, this could have a profound effect on your alertness and reaction time, which are both very important, especially if you’re driving.
+This could also have a profound effect on your alertness and reaction time, which are both very important, especially if you’re driving.

 The final level of attention impediment caused by low-quality sleep is microsleeps.
 This is when you fall asleep for a few seconds without actually wanting to.